verplo2136/git/README.md

      e.
 What is the difference between `git` and `GitHub`?
       The main difference is that git is a version control system used for tracking changes in files, while GitHub is a web-based platform that hosts Git repositories and provides collaboration features like issue tracking, pull requests, and project management.
 In essence, Git is the technology, and GitHub is a service built on top of Git.
       f.
 What does `git diff` do?
      git diff compares the current state of files in your working directory with their state in the staging area (index) or with a specific commit.
 It displays the line-by-line differences, highlighting additions (+) and deletions (-), allowing you to review the changes before staging or committing them.
+     g.
+What is the `main` branc
+     h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the `main` branch?